 Heart-Level Phrase Worksheets

-Phrase-level Worksheets contains a maximum of four words with the longest word a maximum of four sounds.
-The phrase-level Worksheets are introduced before Picture Packets-Phrases for the same reason the two and three-sound Worksheets are introduced before Picture Packets-Words.
+Phrase-level worksheets contains a maximum of four words with the longest word a maximum of four sounds.
+The phrase-level worksheets are introduced before Picture Packets-Phrases for the same reason the two and three-sound worksheets are introduced before Picture Packets-Words.

-Worksheets offer the child two choices, one of which is guaranteed to be right.
+Phrase worksheets offer the child two choices, one of which is guaranteed to be right.
 Even if the child cannot read the whole phrase, the picture choice may offer enough clues to make what is readable sufficient for selecting an answer.
 At the phrase level, the sound-images are no longer linked to audio hints.
 However, the child can touch the picture for the answer he or she thinks is correct and hear an audio reading of the phrase.